 Documents in file formats not listed here will be removed from the application and will not be used in the merit review.
 This may make the application incomplete, and ACF will not make awards based on an incomplete application.

-Do Not Encrypt or Password-Protect the Electronic Application Files

-If ACF cannot access submitted electronic files because they are encrypted or password protected, the affected file will not be reviewed.
+Do Not Encrypt or Password-Protect the Electronic Application Files protected, the affected file will not be reviewed.
 This may make the application incomplete, and ACF will not make awards based on an incomplete application.